demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 Azure Firewall is a cloud-native and intelligent network firewall security service that provides breed threat protection for cloud workloads running in Azure.
 It's a fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
-This integration was integrated and tested with version 2021-03-01 of Azure Firewall
+This integration was integrated and tested with version xx of Azure Firewall

 ## Configure Azure Firewall on Cortex XSOAR